Robert Clayton Shantz

 - Born September 26, 1925 in Pottstown, PA USA

 Bobby Shantz, the brother of Billy Shantz, was a terrific-fielding lefty who excelled both starting and relieving during a 16-year major league career.
-The 1952 AL MVP on the strength of a huge 24-7 season, he completed a remarkable 27 games out of 33 started.
-As always, he eeked everything out of his lithe 5' 6", 139 lb. body that could be gotten.
+The 1952 AL MVP on the strength of a huge 24-7 season, he completed a remarkable 27 games out of 33 started for one of the worst teams in baseball.
+Amazingly, he excelled despite his diminutive stature of 5' 6", 139 lbs.

 Shantz graduated from Pottstown High School and entered the Army as a 109-pound recruit in 1944.
 He served in a motor outfit in the Pacific with the 25th Chemical Division and the 86th Infantry and was in the Philippines for 16 months.
 He worked for Disston Saw Works and Exide Battery Plant stateside after the War, before being signed by Harry O'Donnell of the Philadelphia Athletics (TSN 6/2/48) in the Spring of 1948.
 After just one season for the Class A Lincoln A's, where he led the Western League in wins and strikeouts, he was promoted to the big league club in 1949.